joom/edit-time-tactics/thesis/README.md

   * modules export and import things for syntax
   * macro expansion happens prior to running programs

-* Try sneaking in mutual recursion to the elaborator proofs
+* Try sneaking in mutual recursion to the elaborator proofs (done, it works, nothing interesting here)

 * Line numbers do exist in the whole parsed file, you can look up whatever you need from the whole file afterwards, line numbers suffice as an argument.